robvk/dh-frontend-assignment/README.md

 Once the user clicks on the input we move the placeholder label (‘Contact’ in the example) to the top to remind the user what this field is filling in.
 The dropdown already opens so the user can make a selection.
 Use the list of names in the provided JSON to be your list of names.

+Make sure that the dropdown is always visible (so if there is not enough space below the input it should be moved so that it is still in place without the page changing size).

 The placeholder should react as follows:

 ![Placeholder gif](https://user-images.githubusercontent.com/23367061/71768642-339eff00-2f18-11ea-85f2-2a8ac2dfb8c0.gif)